Proven-Paradox/shaper-system/Handbook.md

 * Be careful about overspecialization.
 Most characters want to be particularly good at doing one thing, but if you leave your character unable to do anything else at all you may end up unable to contribute in some situations.
 For example, a hero who has a very high HP pool along with high Defense attributes is good, but if said hero has no means of dealing damage or drawing a foe’s attention, the enemy may just ignore the character.
 A character with tremendous MP and Mental offense may do a lot of damage, but if said character’s HP and Physical Defense is low then they may not last long enough to utilize said MP.
 You can’t be good at everything, but try to be decent at a few things.
 If you do choose to completely specialize in one approach, you should consider choosing Abilities that will let you overcome your weaknesses.
 * If you have stats to spare and you’re not sure where they should go, consider investing them in Toughness.
 More HP and Defense is always beneficial.

 > Eric considers XU-808's Attributes.
 His Arbiter has given him five points to work with.
-He reasons that his robot character should have high Mind to represent their ability to calculate quickly as well as a strong memory, so he puts his Mind to 3.
+He reasons that his robot character should have high Mind to represent their ability to calculate quickly as well as a strong memory, so he puts their Mind to 3.
 Being made of metal instead of skin, he also figures XU-808 should be pretty tough as well, and adds the last 2 points to Toughness.
-He also has the option of taking a negative point, and reasons that his robot is relatively naive and also not a particularly spiritual being.
-He puts a negative point in Soul, and uses the extra point to increase his Toughness by one more step.
-After all this, XU-808's Attributes are Strength 0, Finesse 0, Toughness 3, Mind 3, Soul -1, Heart 0.
+He also has the option of taking a negative point, and reasons that his robot is relatively naive and logical in a way that makes them hard to relate to.
+He puts a negative point in Heart, and uses the extra point to increase his Toughness by one more step.
+After all this, XU-808's Attributes are Strength 0, Finesse 0, Toughness 3, Mind 3, Soul 0, Heart -1.
 >
 > Lydia does the same thing for Marona, also with five points to distribute.
 She expects to be using a lot of spells, so she focuses in her Mind to get a lot of MP and Offense to work with.
 She sets her Mind to 3.
 She's also expecting a lot of combat in her game, so she wants to give her character the best chance to survive it.
 Looking over her options, she decides the best way to do this is to increase her HP, so she puts the rest of her points into Toughness.
 She decides she'd like to really focus on being sturdy, so she looks over her Attributes for one she can afford to drop.
-She decides that the right answer would be Soul.
-She has ulterior motives (which we'll talk about later) but decides to justify it by framing her character as uninterested in religion and spirituality, as well as being a tad shallow.
+She decides that the right answer would be Heart.
+She has ulterior motives (which we'll talk about later) but decides to justify it by framing her character as being an academic who has spent more time with books than people, making her socially awkward.
 She adds the extra point to Toughness.
-Her final stats for her wizard are Strength 0, Finesse 0, Toughness 3, Mind 3, Soul -1, Heart 0.
+Her final stats for her wizard are Strength 0, Finesse 0, Toughness 3, Mind 3, Soul 0, Heart -1.

 ## Step 2-a: Point Stats
 After choosing your Attributes, you can determine your point stats.
 * **Max HP:** HP stands for hit points or health points (both work), and they are an abstract representation of a character’s health.
 While the character still has HP, they can still press on.
 At character creation you gain fifteen plus your Strength times three plus your Toughness times three HP.
 [15 + (STR x 3) + (TGH x 3)] (See [Chapter 12](#chapter-12-health-injury-death-and-recovery) for a more thorough description of what HP represent.)
 * **Max MP:** MP stats for mental points or mana points.
 Hopefully you recognize a pattern here.
 While some Abilities spend HP, most require you to spend MP to use them.
 You start with fifteen plus your Mind times three plus your Heart times three.
 [15 + (MND x 3) + (HRT x 3)]

 > Both XU-808 and Marona have to calculate their point stats now.
 For HP, their Strength is 0 and their Toughness is 3, so [15 + (0 * 3) + (3 * 3) = 24] is their starting HP.
-Mind 3 and Heart 0 gets the same amount of MP, 24.
+Mind 3 and Heart -1, so [15 + (3 * 3) + (3 * -1) = 21].

 ## Step 2-b: Offense/Defense
 These are modifiers to your attacks’ accuracy or your ability to avoid a foe's attacks.
 It is relatively rare for a roll to be modified only by one’s Attributes; rolls generally have two Attributes added as well as some modifiers from XP bonuses, as follows.